 The heating units come in two types - internal and external.
 Most internal heating units would be installed into a ceiling cavity and then be ducted throughout the home to ceiling outlets.
 External heaters, meanwhile, are generally ducted via the subfloor to floor outlets.

 How does gas ducted heating work?

-Ducted heating works by drawing air into the heating unit through a centrally located return air grille and heated over a heat exchanged which is warmed up via a gas burner.
+Ducted heating works by drawing air into the heating unit through a centrally located return air grille and heating over a heat exchange which is warmed up via a gas burner.
 This heat is then directed into the various rooms through the duct network, which, in a domestic home, generally consists of insulated flexible ducting.